 Verizon to buy wireless services provider Tracfone in $6.25 bln deal

-Sept 14 (Reuters) - Verizon Communications Inc VZ.N said on Monday it would buy wireless services provider Tracfone, a unit of Mexican telecom America Movil, in a $6.25 billion cash and stock deal.
+Sept 14 (Reuters) - Verizon Communications Inc VZ.N said on Monday it would buy wireless services provider Tracfone, a unit of Mexican telecom America Movil AMXL.MX, in a $6.25 billion cash and stock deal.

+Tracfone, which serves about 21 million subscribers through more than 90,000 retail locations across United States, said over 13 million of its subscribers rely on Verizon's network under an existing agreement.

+The U.S. wireless industry is concentrated in the hands of three mobile carriers due to several merger deals in recent years, T-Mobile TMUS.O that in April completed its $23 billion merger with Sprint Corp to solidify its position in the United States, Verizon and AT&T Inc T.N.

 (Reporting by Ayanti Bera in Bengaluru; Editing by Vinay Dwivedi)